top of page

 Located South of Hwy 50 from Bass Lake Rd to Cameron Park Rd.

-Parker, the developer, wants to build another Serrano in a buffer zone between El Dorado Hills and Cameron Park.
+Parker Development Company (Parker) and G3 Enterprises Inc. (G3), both developers, want to build another sprawling suburbia like Serrano or Folsom Ranch in a rural buffer zone between El Dorado Hills and Cameron Park.

-The Village of Marble Valley Special Plan & Lime Rock Valley Specific Plan (MV/LRV) are two separate, expired development plans, submitted AGAIN in 2024 for review as a "set" of plans (which is unprecedented).
-The plans ask El Dorado County to amend its General Plan and rezone the rural area to allow them to build over 4,000 homes (originally approved for only 454 homes).
-Because the land is zoned rural in the General Plan, the county has not built the critical infrastructure necessary to support that many people or homes.
-Therefore, these plans put the huge financial burden to pay for infrastructure (roads, water, sewage, emergency services, parks, schools, etc.) on the public - But your county leadership can vote NO to reject these plans!
+The Village of Marble Valley Special Plan & Lime Rock Valley Specific Plan (MV/LRV) are two separate, expired development plans, submitted AGAIN in 2024 for review as a co-project "set" of plans (which is unprecedented and ).
+The plans ask El Dorado County to amend its General Plan and rezone the rural area to allow them to build over 4,000 houses (originally approved for only 454 houses).
+Because the land is zoned rural in the General Plan, the county has not built the critical infrastructure necessary to support that many people or houses.
+Therefore, these plans put the huge financial burden to pay for infrastructure (roads, water, sewage, emergency services, parks, schools, etc.) on the public. - But your county leadership can vote NO to reject these plans!

 Map showing proposed plans approximate size and location.